 Madame Tussauds appeared in the 1970 story Spearhead from Space, with The Autons hiding killer plastic replicas of famous public figures amongst the waxworks.

 In the 1984 story Resurrection of the Daleks, the outside warehouse scenes were filmed at Shad Thames.
 You can still walk down the street and see the metal bridges above your head.
 There are no Daleks in Shad Thames today.
 You're more likely to get some delicious coffee and cake than be exterminated.

 Scary aliens love visiting London.
 They like to lurk below the Thames.
 The Empress of Racnoss built her lair under the Thames Barrier in an episode in 2006.
 Check out the Thames Barrier Information Centre to see how the barrier protects London when The Doctor is out of town.
-The Coca-Cola London Eye doubled as the transmitter for the Nestene Consciousness in the episode Rose (2005).
-Take a trip on the Coca-Cola London Eye to see London from the sky.
+London Eye doubled as the transmitter for the Nestene Consciousness in the episode Rose (2005).
+Take a trip on the London Eye to see London from the sky.
 The pods are very space age!
-In order to get to The Eye, in the same episode Rose and The Doctor are forced tom run across the Westminster Bridge.
+In order to get to The Eye, in the same episode, Rose and The Doctor are forced to run across Westminster Bridge.

 In the episode Closing Time (2011) The Doctor gets a job at House of Fraser in order to track down the Cybermen.
 Filming took place on the second floor and outside the Hayes Island entrance.

 When The Doctor met Shakespeare, they filmed inside Shakespeare's Globe Theatre.
 Travel back in time to Elizabethan London at the theatre and relive the famous David Tennant scene.
 In the 1993 episode Dimensions in Time, The Doctor tracked the Rani's TARDIS to the Queen's House in Greenwich.